lilt/lilt-connector-sdk-php/README.md

 integrations into their desired systems.
 The purpose of this API is to enable content transfer and status monitoring for localization projects.

-- Read more about the conecpts and workflows in the [user guide](/docs/api/v1.0).
+- Read more about the concepts and workflows in the [user guide](/docs/api/v1.0).
 - Test the API interactively via [Swagger UI](/api/v1.0/ui).